CrimsonVista/UTAustin-Courses/2021sp_cs361s/labs/lab3/lab3_instructions.md

 please ask for reassignment.
 If I do need to help you debug, you will need to send me your replay file and your key/cert.

-## Grading
+## Grading and Submission

+For this lab, please upload your modified tls_frontend code under a `lab3` folder of your github.
+To show that you got Firefox working, include a screenshot in the root folder of your github submission called "firefox_screenshot.png" that shows your firefox connection to your Django webapp via https.

 This is a pass/fail lab.
-We will use s_client to test whether or not your system correctly processes TLS messages.
-We may release a test system for you to use before the due date.
+We will use s_client to test whether or not your system correctly processes TLS messages and the firefox image to see that you got firefox working.

-To show that you got Firefox working, include a screenshot in the root folder of your github submission called "firefox_screenshot.png" that shows your firefox connection to your Django webapp via https.